ICE is at airports during the travel chaos: What agents are and aren’t doing

 More than 450 TSA officers have quit and more than 3,000 – amounting to about 11% of the agency’s workforce – have called out of work as of Monday, according to DHS.

-At the world’s busiest travel hub, Hartsfield-Jackson Atlanta International Airport, about 37% of TSA workers called out on Monday.
+At Hartsfield-Jackson Atlanta International Airport, the world’s busiest passenger airport, about 37% of TSA workers called out on Monday.
 Similar numbers were reported at Houston’s George Bush Intercontinental Airport.
 More than a third also called out at airports in New York and New Orleans on Monday.

-While ICE agents are not trained to perform security screenings, Homan said they could relieve TSA employees of other tasks, like monitoring exits and crowd control, and allow them to be redirected to specialized screening work.
+While ICE agents are not trained to perform security screenings, Homan said they could relieve TSA employees of tasks such as monitoring exits and crowd control, and allow them to be redirected to specialized screening work.

-“Not trained in that?
-We won’t do that,” the border czar said.

-Homan pointed out that ICE agents’ presence in airports is not new.
+Homan pointed out ICE in airports is not new.
 They “are assigned at many airports across the country already,” where they perform criminal investigations and immigration enforcement, he said.

 John Pistole, a former TSA administrator and former FBI deputy director, said agents may also provide a more conspicuous security presence to deter criminals who may hope to take advantage of the chaos.
 He noted increased safety concerns amid the war in Iran.